Latrodectus corallinus

-Latrodectus corallinus is a species of widow spider native to Argentina.
-It is approximately 12 mm in size, and is primarily black with large, red markings on its abdomen, as well as a red, square-like ring under its abdomen.
+Latrodectus corallinus is approximately 12 mm in size, and is primarily black with large, red markings on its abdomen, as well as a red, square-like ring under its abdomen.

 Distribution and habitat

-Latrodectus corallinus is native to Argentina.
+Latrodectus corallinus is found in Argentina, Brazil, Colombia (junior synonym of L. garbae) and Panama.

 It is found both outdoors and indoors, and is commonly found in agricultural fields.

+Description and diagnosis

+Male and female display dorsal red markings on black background.